|On this page|

 Custom Data Type

 For each item of custom data, the data type of the value.
-The only choices are string and number.

 Custom Data Value